MicrosoftDocs/win32/desktop-src/CIMWin32Prov/setpowerstate-method-in-class-cim-battery.md

 ---
-description: The SetPowerState method sets the desired power state for a logical device and when the device should be put into that state. ms.assetid: 07828208-6d5f-438e-9fec-ab56e41381cc ms.tgt_platform: multiple
+description: SetPowerState method of the CIM_Battery class - The SetPowerState method sets the desired power state for a logical device and when the device should be put into that state. ms.assetid: 07828208-6d5f-438e-9fec-ab56e41381cc ms.tgt_platform: multiple
 title: SetPowerState method of the CIM_Battery class